LudovicaBindi/collecting_greenwashing_evidence/Approach/2 - Lobbying/README.md

 # Description
 This folder contains the part of the approach that deals with the analysis of the meetings to determine whether they are related to climate change or not via a keyword-based filtering.
+Moreover, also I show an example of taking the average of the total expenditures from the data given in the TR.

 # How to use
-The code that runs the analysis is contained in the "Running lobbying analysis of companies' meetings.ipynb" notebook.
+The code that runs the analysis of the meetings is contained in the "Running lobbying analysis of companies' meetings.ipynb" notebook.
 The keywords are present in the "lobbying_climate_keywords.xlsx": each row presents a keyword in the "Original keywords" column and its synonsyms, related words, different spellings, etc. of that keyword in the "synonyms/related" column.
+For some sample companies there are their meetings' lists in the "Input" folder and the results of the analysis carried out on these lists in the "Output" folder.

+In the "Total expenditures.xslx" file in the "Output" folder, I show how I take the average of the total expenditures of some sample companies declared on the TR because the data there is displayed as a bracket (e.g., 400 000 – 499 999).
+The original data of the sample companies is in the "Input" folder in the "Companies' entries on the TR.xlsx" file.

 # Folder structure
 ``` bash